-&lt;sup>7 The Advisory Committee is a forum for its members to be apprised of MISO's activities and to provide information and advice to the management and Board of Directors of MISO on policy matters of concern to the Advisory Committee, or its constituent stakeholder groups.
+9 The Advisory Committee is a forum for its members to be apprised of MISO's activities and to provide information and advice to the management and Board of Directors of MISO on policy matters of concern to the Advisory Committee, or its constituent stakeholder groups.
 Neither the Advisory Committee nor any of its constituent groups exercise control over the MISO Board.

-&lt;sup>8 These projects have been approved by MISO, but have not received Commission approval.
+10 These projects have been approved by MISO, but have not received Commission approval.
 Cost allocation of the projects is controlled by federal tariffs which vary by category.

-• Other Projects - wide range of maintenance projects and lower voltage projects, such as those designed to provide local economic benefit - 235 projects; \$1.1 billion.
+Other Projects - wide range of maintenance projects and lower voltage projects, such as those designed to provide local economic benefit - 235 projects; \$1.1 billion.

-Figure 8 shows the location of all the new transmission and substation projects approved in MTEP13.
-The details of all the approved projects can be found in Appendix A.
+Figure 8 is for illustration purposes only to show the location of new transmission and substation projects approved in MTEP13 but does not include all projects.
+The details of all the approved projects can be found in MTEP 13 Appendix A.